 - Achieve multiple goals.
 That blog post that consistently drives traffic to your blog?
 It would probably make a great brochure to hand out at your next in-person event.
 And so on.

 - Easier to create.
-Reimagining your existing content into multiple new forms is quicker and easier to do than coming up with creating new original content.
+Repurposing your existing content into multiple new forms is quicker and easier to do than coming up with creating new original content.
 Hands down.

 - More efficient.
 Which is more efficient – taking hours to create content that only gets used once?
-Or taking that content and reusing it multiple times?
+Or taking that content and reimagining it into multiple forms?
 I’ll let you decide.

 - Consistency.
 We all know consistency is key, both in your publishing schedule and in your messaging.
 Repurposing helps you achieve both.